 I'm from Washington State, lived in S.F., N.Y.
 State & Washington D.C

 It will likely be quite warm.
 The past two summers we had heatwaves in August in Moscow (28-37 degrees C.).
 Most places are air-conditioned.
 The atmosphere in Moscow is generally very dry but humidity rises when there are summer thundershowers.
 But it's always best to bring layers of short- and long-sleeved shirts.
 Shorts are not commonly worn in the city but OK if you are out in the countryside.
-Sandals and walking shoes are fine unless you'll be dressing up for business or a formal night out. almost 7 years ago
+Sandals and walking shoes are fine unless you'll be dressing up for business or a formal night out. over 7 years ago

 I've lived in Moscow for 22 years as an older American woman.
 Russia isn't an awful country at all.
 It's very interesting, full of good people (and the other kind, too), and an adventure.
 Many traditions and ways of doing things require patience and a sense of humor, but living in Russia you'll be rewarded for your effort to adjust to a very different kind of system and mentality.
 Many middle class professionals and young people in big cities have now been abroad and much of the old Soviet reality is slowly changing.
 Be aware, though, that Russia is not for everyone.
-The faint-hearted should stick to London, Amsterdam or Berlin. about 7 years ago
+The faint-hearted should stick to London, Amsterdam or Berlin. over 7 years ago

 Is it viable to get visa for Russia through consulate or the only way is through travel agents whose fee is too high?